scanoss/ldb/README.md

 # License

 The LDB is released under the GPL 2.0 license.
-See the LICENSE.txt file for more infomation.
+See the LICENSE file for more infomation.

 Copyright (C) 2018-2020 SCANOSS.COM
 http://scanoss.com